teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 We used the tool to replace text before.
 Now, we are not deleting something, as we did with the punctuation, but we are replacing some characters.
 To get a convenient layout that shows one word per line, we replace the spaces (\s) with line breaks (\n).
 That way, each word gets shown in a different line, which prepares the detailed comparison in the next step.

-Regular Expressions help again changing all spaces with line breaks with just one command.
+Regular Expressions help again by changing all spaces with line breaks with just one command.

 > <hands-on-title> Changing Layout of Poem One </hands-on-title>